RNubla/FeatureFlow/README.md

 - [x] Remove Duplicate Frames
 - [x] High Resolution Mode For Video 1280x720
   - [x] Split video into 4 sections and each section must be 640x360
-  - [ ] Allow for video auto detect of resolution.
+  - [x] Allow for video auto detect of resolution.
     - [ ] If resolution is 640x360, split video would not be run
 - [x] Remane output file
 - [x] Change output file location
 - [x] Refactor for paths to work with Windows
 - [x] Change terminal commands to work with Windows
-- [ ] Create UI using TKinter
+- [x] Create UI using wxPython
+- [x] Added Multi-Thread so GUI would not freeze
+- [ ] Add Progress Bar GUI

 ## Table of Contents